gregoryfabry/checkerboard/README.md

 For example:

 Let's say the state has a counter, an integer that can be incremented by one.
-If client A increments the counter, and then client B also increments the counter before it receives the data from client A, client Bs change will be lost.
+If client A increments the counter, and then client B also increments the counter before it receives the data from client A, client B's change will be lost.

 Instead of blindly making a change, a client submits an attempt.
 Each attempt has a 'diff', which is a record of what data the client has, and a 'patch', which is the change the client wants to make.
 When the server receives an attempt, it compares the diff to its own state.
 If the client has accurate data, then it applies the patch.
 Otherwise, it notifies that client with the updated state and lets it try again.